simonsdave/yar/README.md

 Development
 -----------
-The following (brief) instructions describe how to setup a yar development environment and issue your first request through the infrastructure.
+The following instructions describe how to setup a yar development environment and issue your first request through the infrastructure.
 The commands below are expected to be executed in your favorite terminal emulator ([iTerm2](http://www.iterm2.com/) happens to be my favorite).